666hwll/gofluentlycalculator/README.md

 ### Goals:
 - [x] web server
 - [x] the closest thing to minimalism while having a functioning calculator you could use (only stdlib) 🔥
+- [x] prevent someone from using google.com as calculator
 - replacing the gnome calculator and my Mathprint TI
-- c implementation with/out lua plugins; for portability and stability
+- c implementation for portability and stability or somekind of portable version
 - optimization of that mess lol
-- debian package for pi-apps and new releases
+- debian package for pi-apps and new releases; planning to make a windows version
 ### Installation:
 ``` bash
 make install